LOLYAY-INC/LavMusicPlayer/README.md

 - **Queue Control:** Full queue system with options to repeat a single track or the entire queue.
 - **Easy to Configure:** A single `settings.yml` file makes configuration a breeze.
 - **Multi-Guild Support:** Works out of the box in multiple servers simultaneously.
+- **Auto-Leave:** The bot automatically leaves the voice channel when it's left alone.

 ## 🎵 Commands